 9. Extra Pillow

 Place an extra pillow under your head to drain your nasal passages as you sleep.
-Pillows are a breeding place for viruses and bacteria.
-Replace your pillows at least once a year.
-I have tried pillow covers but they seem to be too noisy, as in crinkly sounding.
+Pillows can be a breeding place for viruses and bacteria.
+Replace your pillows at least once a year, but be sure to put the pillowcases in the laundry at least once a week, and more often if a family member is sick.
+I have tried pillow covers under my cases, but they seem to be too noisy, as in a crinkly sound.

 P.S.
-Replace your pillow if they if you cannot wash them at least every six months.
+Replace your pillow if you can’t wash them at least every six months.

 10. Make Soup With Garlic/Onions

-Make a soup with chicken broth, onions and garlic and drink it throughout the day.
+Make a soup with chicken broth, onions, and garlic, and drink it throughout the day.
 Other types of soups may be your favorites.
 Use them if you enjoy the flavor or texture.
 Soups are always a good way to help stay hydrated and provide nourishment.
-They can also put a smile on our face.
+They can also put a smile on our faces.

 11. Don’t Share Hand Towels